aridjayarecipes/cutesrecipes.web.app/content/post/2209-recipe-of-any-night-of-the-week-sweet-n-sour-chicken.md

 1. Prepare 2 green chillies (finely chopped)

 Have a little taste of the sauce.
-You've tasted sweet and sour chicken at the takeaway, but you can make it far better at home and it's much healthier!
+You&#39;ve tasted sweet and sour chicken at the takeaway, but you can make it far better at home and it&#39;s much healthier!
 The Hairy Bikers show you how.
 Add the pineapple and sweet and sour sauce to the pan with the chicken and bring to a simmer over a medium heat.

 <!--inarticleads2-->